electrode-io/electrode/packages/generator-electrode/README.md

 ### Adding Components to the Repo

 The component structure shown above supports multiple packages under the `packages` folder.
-You can add another component to your project by running `yo electrode:component-add` from withing the `packages` directory.
+You can add another component to your project by running `yo electrode:component-add` from within the `packages` directory.

 ```
 $ cd packages